alonisser/abstractions-talk/presentation.md

 --

-Yes I do know that **the only real staging environment is production** but having no non local, long living, playground is unacceptable.
+Yes I do know that **the only real staging environment is production** but having no non-local, long living playground is unacceptable.

 ---
 # First tale: staging failure